beefan/tech-elevator-blog/_posts/2020-01-21-packages-collections-lists-etc.md

 tags: [collections, packages, lists, organization, meetup]
 ---

-I've been getting up to run at 6 am before coming into Tech Elevator, but today I was dreading the cold so I came into the office early to take advantage of the workout facilities on site.
-Running on a treadmill is never worth.
-And coming in early has made the day feel longer than normal.
-Tomorrow I'll brave the cold.

-On the academic side of life, we learned about organization today.
+We learned about organization today.
 Brian introduced packages and described how packages create namespace or, a grouping of like code.
 We also talked about collections in Java.
 There are a ton of classes in Java which implement the Collection interface, but today we focused on ArrayLists, Queues, and Stacks.

 Later in the afternoon, I had my first 1-on-1 with Brian.
 We discussed the format of 1-on-1s going forward in the cohort as well as expectations.
 Apparently in a few weeks, we will be practicing whiteboarding sessions so that we'll be ready to write code in technical interviews!
 It was great to get better introduced with Brian and to talk to him about class pacing, among other things.
 He gave me some ways to extend the knowledge from class during weeks where the material is mostly review for me.
 He also opened the door to ask questions about anything programming related, even if it's not something he assigned in class.
 Excited about that.